 4.4.1.5 To meet the essential requirement for continuity of data delivery, satellite operators, shall strive to implement contingency plans, involving the use of in-orbit stand-by flight models and rapid call-up of replacement systems and launches.

-4.4.2 Core operational constellation on sun-synchronous Low Earth Orbits
+4.4.2 Core operational constellation on sun-synchronous Low Earth Orbits (LEO)

-4.4.2.1 Operators of LEO satellites should implement a core operational constellation of satellites in three regularly distributed sun-synchronous orbits as described in Attachment 4.1 to this section.
+4.4.2.1 Operators of LEO satellites should implement a core operational constellation of satellites in three regularly distributed sun-synchronous orbits as described in Attachment 4.1.

 4.4.2.2 Operators of the core constellation of environmental LEO satellites on three sun-synchronous orbital planes in early morning, mid-morning and afternoon orbit, shall strive to ensure a high level of robustness allowing the delivery of imagery and sounding data from at least three polar orbiting planes, on not less than 99 percent of occasions.